sherman-0477/CSI2132W26-Project/README.md

 const pool = new Pool({
   host:     'localhost',
   port:     5432,
-  database: 'eHotels',    ← your DB name
+  database: 'eHotels',    Default DB name.
+Change it if needed.
-  user:     'postgres',    ← your DB user
+  user:     'postgres',   Default DB user.
+Change it if needed.
-  password: 'password',            ← your DB password });
+  password: 'password',   Default DB password.
+Change it if needed.
+});
 ```